 Even if do not consider myself “rich”, I currently have no credit card debts whatsoever, I have a nice chunk of money in the bank account, I co-own some prime location real estate in Quebec.
 I’m also healthy and I’m surrounded by a talented artist boyfriend named Brad and great friends and family that I love dearly so I’m definitely the “richest” I’ve ever been in my life.

-Here’s Brad and I in front of Moulin rouge when we travelled to the Airbnb Open that took place in Paris in 2015.
+Here’s Brad and I in front of Moulin rouge when we traveled to the Airbnb Open that took place in Paris in 2015.

 In the last 25 years, I’ve owned more than 70 used cars, mostly german ones.